Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 <img style="margin-top: 10px;margin-bottom: 10px" width="900" src="./img/ink/flashboys.png" />

-* In another article, *Phil Daian et al* talked about how one particular species frontrunning bots, called **Generalized Frontrunners** scans the mempool for profitabe transactions.
+* In another article, *Phil Daian et al, 2019* talked about how one particular species of frontrunning bots, called **Generalized Frontrunners** scans the mempool for profitable transactions.
 * If someone just submitted a *burn* transaction to the mempool the Dark Forest bots would be imediately alerted.

 Notes: